merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 ## Getting the contigs-db files

-Analyses described here require us to generate an anvi'o contigs-db for each FASTA file in the `GENOMES` directory.
+Analyses described here require us to generate an anvi'o {% include ARTIFACT name="contigs-db" %} for each FASTA file in the `GENOMES` directory.

+You can either,

-You can either (1) **generate them from scratch** (which is the appropriate way to do it if you added new FASTA files to the `GENOMES` directory), or (2) **you can skip that and download all the previously generated contigs-db files** (which will give you access to the same files if you were to go with the first option).
+1. [OPTION #1](#option-1-generate-contigs-dbs-from-scratch): **Generate {% include ARTIFACT name="contigs-db" %} files from scratch**, which is the appropriate way to do it if you added new FASTA files to the `GENOMES` directory, or,
+2. [OPTION #2](#option-2-download-pre-generated-contigs-db-files): **Download all the previously generated {% include ARTIFACT name="contigs-db" %} files**, which will give you access to the same files if you were to go with the first option.

 ### OPTION 1: Generate contigs-dbs from scratch

-So you want to generate your own contigs-db files from scracth.
+So you want to generate your own {% include ARTIFACT name="contigs-db" %} files from scratch.
 Good for you.
 Now, there are two ways to do it (this tutorial is basically a labyrinth like that).

 The first option is to do it on your own computer like a farmer from 18th century.
-Here is a `for` loop in BASH that will make that happen for you:
+Here is a `for` loop in BASH that will make that happen for you using the program {% include PROGRAM name="anvi-gen-contigs-database" %} to turn your {% include ARTIFACT name="fasta" %} into a {% include ARTIFACT name="contigs-db" %} and then annotate it with a few anvi'o programs such as {% include PROGRAM name="anvi-run-hmms" %}, {% include PROGRAM name="anvi-run-ncbi-cogs" %}, {% include PROGRAM name="anvi-run-kegg-kofams" %}, and {% include PROGRAM name="anvi-run-scg-taxonomy" %}:

 ```bash
 # generate a directory for CONTIGS-DBs